PaluMacil/simpleServe/README.md

 User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36
 ```

 Otherwise URI will be used to match against files in the `static` child folder of wherever you run this command.

-This folder comes with Bootstrap by default.
-This functionality might change.
+## License

+You can use this as public domain with no attribution.
+If your jurisdiction does not recognize public domain dedication, you may use this code under an MIT license.